ShimmyMySherbet/YoutubeDownloader/README.md

 * Smart song search functionality.
 * Ability to add songs by draging songs/albums/playlists directly from Spotify or Youtube
 * Ability to add songs by a songs/albums/playlist's url from YouTube or Spotify
+* Ability to paste album artwork onto a track
 * Batch download functionality (Downlaod hundreds of songs at the click of a button!)
 * Track trimming/cropping functionality
 * Track data editing